natenka/pyneng-book-en/docs/source/book/25_db/where.rst

     2 rows in set
     Time: 0.033s

-To create more entries in the table you need to create more rows.
+To create more entries in table you need to create more rows.
 Litecli has a **source** command that lets you upload SQL commands from a file.

 File add_rows_to_testdb.txt is prepared to add entries: